okritvik/ENPM-661-Project-2/README.md

 # Dijkstra Path Planning - Point Robot with Obstacles
-Project - 03 (Phase 01) for the course ENPM661 - Planning for Autonomous Robots at the University of Maryland, College Park.
+Project - 02 for the course ENPM661 - Planning for Autonomous Robots at the University of Maryland, College Park.

 Implementation of the Dijkstra algorithm for path planning of a point robot with a clearance in a map consisting of convex and non-covex obstacles.

-## Team Members
-- Kumara Ritvik Oruganti (okritvik@umd.edu)
-- Adarsh Malapaka (amalapak@umd.edu)

 ## Required Libraries:
 * cv2 : To add arrows, lines or circles in the map at the desired coordinates.
 Version 4.20.0